 And a more severe case of white spot disease affecting goldfish:

-What signs and symptoms identify Ich?
+What signs and symptoms identify the protozoan parasite Ich?

 When affected by ich, aquarium fish can show behavioral patterns before the appearance of the tiny white nodules.

 If the parasite has only invaded the gills of the fish it will be invisible to the naked eye, in which case a diagnosis can still be made based on a change in behavior.

 In this case, fish will develop behavioral symptoms 1 to 2 days after being exposed to the parasite.

 That being said, the full list of signs and symptoms of freshwater Ich includes:

 - A fish covered in small spots that resemble grains of salt and appear to be white in color.

 - Rapid breathing and gill movement.